2020/21 at University College Birmingham

-In accordance with the national lockdown restrictions, our gym facilities are currently closed.
+In accordance with ongoing national restrictions, our gym facilities are currently closed.
 More updates will be provided in due course.

 Are the sports injury clinics open?

 In accordance with ongoing national restrictions , our sports injury clinics are currently closed.
 More updates will be provided in due course.

 Is The Spa open?

 In accordance with ongoing national restrictions, The Spa is currently closed.
 More updates will be provided in due course.

 Is Aspire Aesthetics open?

 Is Restaurant at Birmingham College of Food open?

-In accordance with the national lockdown restrictions, Restaurant at Birmingham College of Food in Summer Row is currently closed.
+In accordance with ongoing national restrictions, Restaurant at Birmingham College of Food in Summer Row is currently closed.
 However, we are planning to reopen from 17 May for lunch and dinner service.
 More updates will be provided in due course.